How to call without a SIM card: 4 Tested ways

 Here’s how to get started with an eSIM:

 1. Check device compatibility.
-Most newer smartphones support eSIM, including the iPhone 11, 12, 13, 14, and 15 series, Google Pixel 3 and later models, and many Samsung Galaxy models.
-Check your device settings for “eSIM” or “Digital SIM” options.
+Most newer smartphones support eSIM.
+This includes the iPhone 11 and later models, Google Pixel 3 and later models, and many Samsung Galaxy phones.
+Check your device settings for eSIM or digital SIM options.

 2. Choose a carrier plan.
 Contact your carrier or use an app like Airalo to find plans.
 Many major carriers like Verizon, AT&T, and T-Mobile offer eSIM activation.